HenningUe/iphoto-downloader/docs/SPEC.md

    - For each album a separate folder shall be created underneath 'SYNC_DIRECTORY'.
 Photos should be placed in the corresponding subfolder of their album.
-   - These settings shall be provided by the used inside the .env file
+   - These settings shall be provided by the used inside the settings-file (e.g.
+     .env)
    - Only download photos that do not yet exist locally.
    - If a photo is deleted locally, it must **not** be re-downloaded on the next sync.